Ramsay feeling fortunate as he starts 2023 season

 "When you get older you get a little bit wiser, you understand things a little bit more, you don't fall into the same traps you have done before.

-"I am still hard on myself, I still get annoyed when I don't play well - but I personally love that because it shows there is still a fire there."
+"I am still hard on myself, I still get annoyed when I don't play well - but I personally love that, because it shows there is still a fire there."

 Ramsay has set himself "some small goals" for 2023 - and "not comparing myself to anybody else" is one of them.